-Electric circuits fuses are located beneath the main power switch and in the glove compartment.
+Electric circuits fuses are located beneath the main power switch and to the fuse panel which is part of the instrumental panel.
 Do not change the fuse amperages or install any components that exceed the nominal amperage of the circuit in the electric system.